Neural wiring diagrams for message passing in multiscale organizations

 Recumbent string diagrams in the sense of Joyal and Street are graphs embedded in the plane, which look as shown on the left; I’d usually draw them as wiring diagrams, as shown to the right:

-The thing to notice about the graph is that none of the wires go backwards, and that no two vertices project to the same point on the x-axis; this is the “recumbency” requirement.
+The thing to notice about the graph is that none of the wires go backwards, and that no two vertices project to the same point on the -axis; this is the “recumbency” requirement.
 In terms of computations, this says that no two computations take place at the same time.

 There are a couple of differences between string diagrams and wiring diagrams.
 First, string diagrams were presented as topological and embedded in the plane, whereas wiring diagrams were presented as combinatorial and just about connectivity.
-Second, string diagrams do not include an outer box, because they are understood as being built up from monoidal product and composition, whereas wiring diagrams do include the outer box, because they are understood as morphisms \varphi\colon A_1\ldots,A_k\to B in an colored operad and the outer box is the codomain B. In this post, we’ll take an operadic viewpoint, but we’ll need the recumbency condition from Joyal and Street: not the topology, but the fact that no two vertices / boxes occur at the same time.
+Second, string diagrams do not include an outer box, because they are understood as being built up from monoidal product and composition, whereas wiring diagrams do include the outer box, because they are understood as morphisms in an colored operad and the outer box is the codomain .
+In this post, we’ll take an operadic viewpoint, but we’ll need the recumbency condition from Joyal and Street: not the topology, but the fact that no two vertices / boxes occur at the same time.

 The operad of wiring diagrams for symmetric monoidal categories is the story of how you can nest whole wiring diagrams into boxes.
 Indeed, the objects in this (colored) operad are the box shapes, the morphisms are the wiring diagrams, and placing a wiring diagram into a box is composition.
 Recumbent wiring diagrams also form an operad, one that’s much easier to write down, as I’ll now explain.

-Fix a set L of “wire labels”; a finite L-set is a pair (A,\ell), where A is a finite set A and \ell\colon A\to L picks a label for each a:A. We define a box to be a pair B=(B^{\textnormal{in}},B^{\textnormal{out}}) of finite L-sets.
-For example, B^{\textnormal{in}}=(\{1,2\},\ell) and B^{\textnormal{out}}=(\{3,4,5\},\ell') would be drawn
+Fix a set of “wire labels”; a finite -set is a pair , where is a finite set and picks a label for each .
+We define a box to be a pair of finite -sets.
+For example, and would be drawn

-A recumbent wiring diagram (or WD), denoted \varphi\colon A_1,\ldots,A_n\to B, is defined as a list W_1,\ldots,W_n of finite L-sets together with L-preserving bijections \begin{aligned} \tag{rWD} \varphi_i\colon W_i+A_i^{\textnormal{out}}&\xrightarrow[]{\cong} A_{i+1}^{\textnormal{in}}+W_{i+1} \end{aligned} for each 0\leq i\leq n, where W_0\coloneqq \varnothing and W_{n+1}\coloneqq \varnothing and A_0^{\textnormal{out}}\coloneqq B^{\textnormal{in}} and A_{n+1}^{\textnormal{in}}=B^{\textnormal{out}}.
-That all sounds confusing but let me rewrite it in case n=3: \begin{aligned} \varphi_0\colon B^{\textnormal{in}}&\xrightarrow[]{\cong} A_1^{\textnormal{in}}+W_1\\ \varphi_1\colon W_1+A_1^{\textnormal{out}}&\xrightarrow[]{\cong} A_2^{\textnormal{in}}+W_2\\ \varphi_2\colon W_2+A_2^{\textnormal{out}}&\xrightarrow[]{\cong} A_3^{\textnormal{in}}+ W_3\\ \varphi_3\colon W_3+A_3^{\textnormal{out}}&\xrightarrow[]{\cong} B^{\textnormal{out}} \end{aligned} The idea is that the W_i represent the extra wires that are present at the same time as box a_i.
+A recumbent wiring diagram (or WD), denoted , is defined as a list of finite -sets together with -preserving bijections for each , where and and and .
+That all sounds confusing but let me rewrite it in case : The idea is that the represent the extra wires that are present at the same time as box .

-There is one additional wire present during A_1 and another additional wire present during A_2, so we have W_1=1, W_2=1, and W_3=0.
-Here A_0^{\textnormal{out}}=B^{\textnormal{in}}=2, A_0^{\textnormal{in}}=B^{\textnormal{out}}=1, A_1^{\textnormal{in}}=1, A_1^{\textnormal{out}}=2, A_2^{\textnormal{in}}=2, A_2^{\textnormal{out}}=1, A_3^{\textnormal{in}}=2, and A_3^{\textnormal{out}}=1.
-And we have the desired bijections 2\cong 1+1,\qquad 1+2\cong2+1,\qquad 1+1\cong2+0,\qquad 0+1\cong1.
+There is one additional wire present during and another additional wire present during , so we have , , and .
+Here , , , , , , , and .
+And we have the desired bijections

 3 Recumbent WDs as message passing plans

-First, the morphisms that arise via the “message passing” functor \mathit{MP}_X will be constant: the corresponding coalgebra only has one state, so as mentioned there is no evolution involved.
-Second, these morphisms will not use the monoidal product \vee but instead the much simpler monoidal product +.
-Recall that p\vee q=p+(p\otimes q)+q, which allows one or more things to happen simultaneously.
-Clearly there is a map p+q\to p\vee q, which avoids all simultaneity.
+In my work with Sophie, we were interested in evolving planners, but in this section we’ll take the “evolution” out of it.
+We’ll see that for any function , there is a map of multicategories The idea is that a recumbent wiring diagram gives a message passing plan, which is a morphism in .
+In fact, it’s an especially simple sort of morphism.
+Namely, the morphisms that arise via the “message passing” functor will be constant: the corresponding coalgebra only has one state, so as mentioned there is no evolution involved.
+Second, these morphisms will not use the monoidal product but instead the much simpler monoidal product .
+Recall that , which allows one or more things to happen simultaneously.
+Clearly there is a map , which avoids all simultaneity.
 In other words, these planners only talk to one of their subordinates at a time.
 In case it wasn’t clear, this corresponds to the recumbency requirement.

-So how does \mathit{MP}_X work?
+So how does work?
 Before we answer that, let’s simplify the target category a bit.
-Let \mathbf{Poly}_\mathfrak{m} denote the Kleisli category of the free monad monad \mathfrak{m}\colon\mathbf{Poly}\to\mathbf{Poly}.
-Its objects are polynomials and a map p\to q is a natural transformation p\to\mathfrak{m}_q.
-To each position (task) P:p(1), it assigns a flowchart of q-tasks, and then returns the result as an outcome in p[P].
+Let denote the Kleisli category of the free monad monad .
+Its objects are polynomials and a map is a natural transformation .
+To each position (task) , it assigns a flowchart of -tasks, and then returns the result as an outcome in .
 This is the category that Harrison Grodin called the category of poly-morphic effect handlers.
-Coproducts in \mathbf{Poly} lift to coproducts in \mathbf{Poly}_\mathfrak{m}, so we can consider the operad whose morphisms are of the form \varphi\colon p\to\mathfrak{m}_{q_1+\cdots+q_k}, and we again denote this \mathbf{Poly}_\mathfrak{m}.
-The idea is that \varphi assigns each task in p a flowchart of tasks from different q_i’s, one at a time.
+Coproducts in lift to coproducts in , so we can consider the operad whose morphisms are of the form and we again denote this .
+The idea is that assigns each task in a flowchart of tasks from different ’s, one at a time.

-There is an identity-on-objects inclusion \mathbf{Poly}_\mathfrak{m}\to\mathbb{O}\mathbf{rg}_\mathfrak{m} that includes such \varphi as the constant coalgebras 1\to[p,\mathfrak{m}_{q_1+\cdots+q_k}](1)\to[p,\mathfrak{m}_{q_1\vee\cdots\vee q_k}](1), so to obtain a map of operads as in (MP), it suffices to find an operad functor \mathit{MP}_X\colon\mathbf{rWD}_L\to\mathbf{Poly}_\mathfrak{m}.
-So again, we ask how does this functor work?
+There is an identity-on-objects inclusion that includes such as the constant coalgebras , so to obtain a map of operads as in (MP), it suffices to find an operad functor So again, we ask how does this functor work?
 First we’ll give the full technicalities and then give a simple example; the reader can feel free to skip to right around the diagram (myWD) below.
 So here go the technical details.
-Let’s begin with how \mathit{MP}_X works objects.
+Let’s begin with how works objects.

-Recall that a box is a pair ((A,\ell),(A',\ell')) of finite L-sets.
-For each a\in A, let X_a\coloneqq X(\ell(a)) and, for a'\in A', let X_{a'}\coloneqq X(\ell'(a').
-Then the functor \mathit{MP}_X sends that box to the polynomial \mathit{MP}_X((A,\ell),(A',\ell'))\coloneqq\Big(\prod_{a\in A}X_a\Big)\mathcal{y}^{\,\prod_{a'\in A'}X_{a'}} For example, if the box has two wires on the left and one on the right, with associated sets \mathbb{N},\mathbb{Z} and \mathbb{R}, then \mathit{MP}_X will send it to (\mathbb{N}\times\mathbb{Z})\mathcal{y}^\mathbb{R}.
+Recall that a box is a pair of finite -sets.
+For each , let and, for , let .
+Then the functor sends that box to the polynomial For example, if the box has two wires on the left and one on the right, with associated sets and , then will send it to .

 Let’s move on to morphisms.
-Suppose that a_1,\ldots,a_n,b are boxes and that \varphi\colon a_,\ldots,a_n\to b is a recumbent wiring diagram given by finite L-sets W_1,\ldots,W_n and bijections \varphi_0,\ldots\varphi_n, as in [rWD].
-These give rise to bijections \begin{aligned} \prod_{b:B}X_b&\cong\prod_{a: A_1}X_a\times\prod_{w: W_1}X_w\\ \prod_{w: W_i}X_w\times\prod_{a':A_i'}X_{a'}&\cong\prod_{a: A_{i+1}}X_a\times\prod_{w: W_{i+1}}X_w&(1\leq i<n)\\ \prod_{w: W_n}X_w\times\prod_{a':A_n'}X_{a'}&\cong\prod_{b': B'}X_{b'} \end{aligned} These in turn give rise to projection maps \begin{aligned} \prod_{b:B}X_b&\to\prod_{a: A_1}X_a\\ \prod_{b:B}X_b\times\prod_{j=1}^i\prod_{a':A_j'}X_{a'}&\to\prod_{a:A_{j+1}}X_a&(1\leq i<n)\\ \prod_{b:B}X_b\times\prod_{j=1}^n\prod_{a':A_j'}X_{a'}&\to\prod_{b':B'}X_{b'} \end{aligned} These immediately give rise to a map of polynomials \begin{aligned} \Big(\prod_{b: B}X_b\Big)\mathcal{y}^{\,\prod_{b': B'}X_{b'}}&\longrightarrow \Big(\prod_{a: A_1}X_a\Big)\mathcal{y}^{\,\prod_{a': A'_1}X_{a'}} \triangleleft\cdots\triangleleft \Big(\prod_{a: A_n}X_a\Big)\mathcal{y}^{\,\prod_{a': A'_n}X_{a'}}\\&\longrightarrow \mathfrak{m}_{\sum_{i=1}^n\Big(\prod_{a: A_i}X_a\Big)\mathcal{y}^{\,\prod_{a': A'_i}X_{a'}}} \end{aligned} and hence the required map of polynomials \mathit{MP}_X(\varphi)\colon\mathit{MP}_X(b)\to\mathfrak{m}_{\mathit{MP}_X(a_1)+\cdots+\mathit{MP}_X(a_n)}.
+Suppose that are boxes and that is a recumbent wiring diagram given by finite -sets and bijections , as in [rWD].
+These give rise to bijections These in turn give rise to projection maps These immediately give rise to a map of polynomials and hence the required map of polynomials

 While the above few paragraphs may be a bit technical for a blog post, one sees that to turn a recumbent wiring diagram into the required map of polynomials is really just a matter of putting isomorphisms and projections together.
-But perhaps we can clarify a bit more what’s happening on a simple recumbent wiring diagram \varphi\colon T_1,T_2\to U such as the following:
+But perhaps we can clarify a bit more what’s happening on a simple recumbent wiring diagram such as the following:

-We’ll use the labels A,\ldots,E to also denote the sets assigned by X, and we’ll use juxtaposition to denote products, e.g. AB means A\times B. Then \mathit{MP}_X(\varphi) is supposed to be a map of polynomials (AB)\mathcal{y}^{CE}\to \mathfrak{m}_{A\mathcal{y}^{CD}+DB\mathcal{y}^E} Since there’s always a map p\triangleleft q\to \mathfrak{m}_{p+q}, it suffices to find a map of polynomials (AB)\mathcal{y}^{CE}\to A\mathcal{y}^{CD}\triangleleft DB\mathcal{y}^E and this is the same as three maps AB\to A,\qquad ABCD\to DB,\;\text{and}\qquad ABCDE\to CE all of which we can take to be projections.
+We’ll use the labels to also denote the sets assigned by , and we’ll use juxtaposition to denote products, e.g. means .
+Then is supposed to be a map of polynomials Since there’s always a map , it suffices to find a map of polynomials and this is the same as three maps all of which we can take to be projections.
 Now what do all these projections mean in terms of the diagram in (myWD)?

 But we can do better with less work.